 - Identify the integration points throughout your organization.

-- Pinpoint your first steps to take in your organization.
+- Map out your first steps to take in your organization.

-This program is an approved provider of continuing education units (CEUs) through NWI and NCHEC.
+This program is an approved provider of continuing education units (CEUs) through NWI, HRCI, and NCHEC.

 Jen Arnold, MS, RD/LDN is host of the Redesigning Wellness podcast where she interviews experts on the topic of organizational health.
 Jen’s on a mission to change the common approach to employee health and wellness.
 To support this mission, she facilitates employee training that addresses leadership, resilience and mindfulness.
 For the 16 years prior to starting her own business, Jen led organizational health and wellness efforts and advised employers how to start them.
 Most recently, she worked at Blue Cross Blue Shield of NC for over 8 years leading a team of health promotion professionals.
 Jen is a Tedx speaker who uses stories, activities and humor to not only make a point but to keep audiences engaged and listening.
 She lives in Raleigh, NC with her husband and two children.